askap-vast/vast-pipeline/docs/quickstart/configuration.md

 These settings are standard Django settings that are commonly set in the `settings.py` file of Django projects.
 Please see [this page](https://docs.djangoproject.com/en/3.2/ref/settings/){:target="_blank"} in the Django documentation for explanations on their meaning.
-Multiple entries for settings such as `EXTRA_APPS` or `EXTRA_MIDDLEWARE` can be entered like the following example:
+Multiple entries for settings such as `EXTRA_APPS` or `EXTRA_MIDDLEWARE` can be entered as comma-separated strings like the following example:

 ```console
 EXTRA_APPS=django_extensions,debug_toolbar
 ```

-### GitHub Authentification
+### GitHub Authentication

-The settings in this section control the GitHub organization authentification method.
+The settings in this section control the GitHub organization authentication method.
 Please refer to the [Python Social Auth documentation](https://python-social-auth.readthedocs.io/en/latest/backends/github.html){:target="_blank"} for descriptions of the required settings.

 !!! note
-    By default the pipeline is set up for authentification using GitHub organizations.
+    By default the pipeline is set up for authentication using GitHub organizations.
 Note that switching to teams will require changes to `settings.py`.
     Please refer to the instructions in the [Python Social Auth documentation](https://python-social-auth.readthedocs.io/en/latest/backends/github.html){:target="_blank"}.

 ### Pipeline